Gelada: Social structure

 Mixed-species association was observed between solitary Ethiopian wolves and geladas.
-According to the study's findings, gelada monkeys would not typically move on encountering Ethiopian wolves, even when they were in the middle of the herd—68 percent of encounters resulted in no movement and only 11 percent resulted in a movement of greater than 10 m.
+According to the study's findings, gelada monkeys typically do not move on encountering Ethiopian wolves, even when they were in the middle of the herd; 68% of encounters resulted in no movement and only 11% resulted in a movement greater than 10 m.
 In stark contrast, the geladas always fled great distances to the cliffs for safety whenever they encountered aggressive domestic dogs.

 Reproduction and parenting

 When in estrus, the female points her posterior towards a male and raises it, moving her tail to one side.
 The male then approaches the female and inspects her chest and genital areas.
 A female will copulate up to five times per day, usually around midday.
 Breeding and reproduction can occur at any time of the year, although some areas have birth peaks.

 Most births occur at night.
 Newborn infants have red faces and closed eyes, and they are covered in black hair.
 On average, newborn infants weigh 464 g.

-If a new male assumes mastery of a harem, females impregnated by the previous leader have an 80% likelihood of aborting.
-This phenomenon is known as the Bruce effect.
+If a new male assumes mastery of a harem, females impregnated by the previous leader have an 80% likelihood of aborting, in a phenomenon known as the Bruce effect.
 Females come into estrus quickly after giving birth, so males have little incentive for practising infanticide, although it does occur in some communities in the Arsi region of Ethiopia, which may be an incentive for females to abort and avoid investing caring for an infant that will most likely be killed.

-However, infanticide in geladas remains fairly uncommon compared to many primates who live in one-male units such as gorillas or gray langurs.
-It has been proposed the females who cancel their pregnancy can bond with the new leader faster.
-When a male loses his position as dominant harem-master, the females and new leader may allow him to remain in the social unit as a non-breeding resident who acts as a babysitter.
-This way the ex-leader can protect any infants he had fathered from being killed by the new leader, the females can protect the infants fathered by him, and when the new leader faces a potential rival, the ex-leader will be more inclined to help support him in keeping rivals at bay.
+Infanticide in geladas remains fairly uncommon, though, compared to many primates that live in one-male units such as gorillas or gray langurs.
+The females that cancel their pregnancy are thought to bond with the new leader faster.
+When a male loses his position as dominant harem master, the females and new leader may allow him to remain in the social unit as a nonbreeding resident to act as a babysitter.
+This way, the ex-leader can protect any infants he had fathered from being killed by the new leader, the females can protect the infants fathered by him, and when the new leader faces a potential rival, the ex-leader will be more inclined to help support him in keeping rivals at bay.